nilotic/MapViewTest/README.md

 # MapViewTest
-Test the cluster on iOS 11
+Test the cluster and other features on iOS 11